rache18/DL_projecct/README.md

 	we now implement diefferent augmentations combinations whit marking each augmentation as note/command on the 	train.py itself. consider add "augmentation_options" such as "shape_options" to pick combination when running the 	model

 2. change number of cutouts in an image ( instead of 1 , we will make 2/3 .. ), change shape, change inensity -> done with holes
-3. contact encoder
-4. dropout for cnn (spatialDropout)
+3. dropout for cnn (spatialDropout)

 * we need to check any of those 4 options seperattly and then check combinations of them.